 Take advantage of a snow day by going sledding in some of NYC’s noted parks that have spots perfect for dashing through.

 There’s Pilgrim Hill in Central Park, Inwood Hill Park’s trails on the Upper West Side, and Riverside Park alongside the Hudson River.
+These are also some of the best places to take pictures in NYC!

 30. Skate on ice rinks